finder39/ojbox/README.md

 and say when users connect, disconnect, etc.

 ## Notes
+The sound doesn’t work on mobile devices.
+For some reason it never loads.
+This is a known bug that; I will fix it soon.

 Of course there is a limit to how much the SoundCloud API will allow streaming if this player becomes popular.
 Also, the YouTube API expressly forbids just playing the audio from a video, so YouTube is no longer an